w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The *longdesc linked* long description location is reachable by all users in Firefox.
 There is an [official Chrome Extension](https://chrome.google.com/webstore/detail/long-descriptions-in-cont/ohbmencljkleiedahijfkagnmmhbilgp) provided that adds long description access.
-In other browsers, it’s only available to screen reader users.
-There is no support on mobile platforms.
+In other browsers, it’s only available to screen reader users at the moment.
+There is currently no support on mobile platforms.

 {::nomarkdown}
 <%= notes_end %>